-The Registered Nurse comprises one of the biggest health care professions, with almost 3 million jobs.
-Approximately 60% of registered nurses are employed in hospitals.
-Job outlook for this profession is expected to grow by over 25% over the next decade according to the Bureau of Labor Statistics.
+Constituting one of the largest healthcare professions with almost 3 million jobs nationwide, approximately 60% of registered nurses are employed in hospitals.
+Job outlook for this profession is expected to grow by over 19% from 2012 to 2022 according to the Bureau of Labor Statistics.

 Why Prospective RN’s Should Pursue Degree Programs

 There are 3 main ways to get your Registered Nurse license – via diploma, associate’s degree or bachelor’s degree programs.
 It is highly recommended to get your RN via the associate’s or bachelor’s in nursing degree paths due to more stringent hiring policies by employers today.

 If you’re considering becoming an RN you should look into multiple schools and pathways to accomplish your goal.
 You may enroll in nursing programs at community colleges or 4-year academic institutions.
 If you’re an LPN you can pursue an associate’s or bachelor’s degree and RN license through transitional programs that give merit for prior LPN nursing education and experience.

 Many nursing programs offer night and weekend classes to accommodate those who work for a living.
 Clinical education/training is even offered nights and weekends in some programs.